Monishver11/monishver11.github.io/_posts/2024-12-18-preface-ml.md

 The focus here is on the **theoretical aspects** of machine learning rather than programming.
 Why?
 Because understanding theory forms the critical intuition that separates a beginner randomly trying things from an expert who knows exactly where to focus for impactful results.
 While I consider myself a beginner, I’m determined to keep learning, growing, and sharing insights along the way.

 Since **mathematics forms the backbone** of machine learning and much of computer science, I’ll ensure no critical details are overlooked.
 For challenging or abstract concepts, I’ll include **analogies** to help you remember them more easily.
-For key topics, expect to see discussions about their **real-world applications**, **industry relevance**, and **tips and tricks** that can significantly boost performance, along with the reasoning behind why they work.
+For key topics, expect to see discussions about their real-world applications, **industry relevance**, and **tips and tricks** that can significantly boost performance, along with the reasoning behind why they work.

 While the focus is theoretical, I won’t leave you hanging!
 I’ll include **code snippets** and **programming references** for topics where information isn’t easily accessible online or through tools like ChatGPT

 If you’re someone with undergraduate-level knowledge in mathematics and programming, you’ll find this series accessible.
-While topics like **convex optimization** or **Lagrangians** might not be covered in standard undergraduate curricula, don’t worry—I’ll explain them in detail as we go along.
+While topics like Convex optimization or Lagrangians might not be covered in standard undergraduate curricula, don’t worry—I’ll explain them in detail as we go along.

 #### **Attention to Detail and Collaboration**